Kopylec/rapid-jdbc/README.md

 ## Usage
 Below are the examples of RapidJDBC usage.
 ### Creating entity classes
 Any class with **no-arg constructor** can be an entity.
 To map a field to a `ResultSet` column name use `@Column` annotation directly on field.
-You can also have non-mapped fields in an entity if want.
+You can also have non-mapped fields in an entity if you want.
 Remember that you get a benefit from mapped fields only when using `Repository.createEntity(...)`.
 See section "Executing SQLs" for more details.
 ```java
 import com.github.kopylec.rapidjdbc.annotation.Column;
 ...